kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

     - The database file(app.db) is generated automatically
     - Run the database setup script: python init_db.py This performs the following:
-    - Creates all required tables(Users Inventory,etc)
+    - Creates all required tables(Users, Inventory, and etc)
     - Loads seed data into each table
     - Inserts:
       -  1 user